Peptide Therapy

 The bottom line: The appeal is understandable—you've read about a peptide that could help, it's not available through your doctor, and someone online is selling it.
 But "research chemical" peptides are unregulated, untested, and injecting unknown substances into your body is a different category of risk than taking a questionable supplement.

 This landscape changes as the FDA continues its review process.
-Last updated early 2025.
+Last updated March 2026.

 Available Through Medical Providers